-USACE Planning activities take into account several fish and wildlife coordination and protection laws, including the Endangered Species Act, Fish and Wildlife Coordination Act, Magnuson-Stevens Fishery Conservation and Management Act.
+USACE Planning activities take into account several fish and wildlife coordination and protection laws, including the Endangered Species Act, Fish and Wildlife Coordination Act, Magnuson-Stevens Fishery Conservation and Management Act, Marine Mammal Protection Act, and the Migratory Bird Treaty Act.

 - Corps Guidance